 Step 4 – The property is re-inspected after the compliance date.
 If the property is in compliance, the case is formally closed.

 Step 5 – If the property is not in compliance we may issue a Final Notice of Violation or have the violation abated (Hire a contractor to clean up the garbage, have the Village’s public works department mow the property, board up the vacant home, etc.)

 Step 6 – If we’ve exhausted all of our options to help you bring the property into compliance, we will issue a (NTA) notice to appear before a judge in court.
 We hate to do this.
 We don’t like when people get fined.
 You work hard for your money and we don’t want a judge to fine you for something that could easily be resolved by bringing the property into compliance.
 Communicate with the code official and they will do their best to work with you.

-If you have general code enforcement related questions, or have received a courtesy notice and aren’t sure what it means, or what to do to bring your property into compliance please Contact the Code Official.
+If you have general code enforcement related questions, or have received a courtesy notice and aren’t sure what it means, or what to do to bring your property into compliance please use the form below:

 To report a code related concern or a potential code violation please utilize the following form: